 Biology majors complete a Capstone Experience in their senior year that usually involves a research-intensive experience.
 Planning for the Capstone Experience begins in the junior year.
 Current juniors will receive an email from the department chair with a link to a Capstone Planning Google form, which should be completed online.
 A capstone presentation will take place at 11am on January 12th, location TBD.
 This presentation will be recorded via this Zoom link for those unable to attend.

-Students will be notified by Friday, March 1, 2013, about their options.
+Students will be notified about their options.

 Students pursuing Biological Chemistry or Interdisciplinary Majors in Neuroscience, Environmental Studies, or other areas involving Biology are encouraged, but not required, to attend biology seminars.